 The Majesty of Madrid

-In this program we wander the Plaza Mayor, do a little high-stakes gambling at one of Europe's biggest flea markets, ogle the lavish Royal Palace, ponder perplexing art at the Prado Museum, stare down a flamenco dancer in Sevilla, look deep into Picasso's greatest work — Guernica — at the Centro Reina Sofía, and munch on pigs' ears in a "tapa tango."
+In this program we wander the Plaza Mayor, ogle the lavish Royal Palace, rub shoulders with aficionados at a bull bar, ponder perplexing art at the Prado Museum, stare down a flamenco dancer, take in the cost of Spain's civil war at the Valley of the Fallen, look deep into Picasso's greatest work — Guernica — at the Centro Reina Sofía, and munch on pigs' ears in a "tapa tango."

-Six miles from El Escorial, high in the Guadarrama Mountains, a 500-foot-tall granite cross marks an immense and powerful underground monument to the victims of Spain's 20th-century nightmare — its civil war (1936–1939).
-Consider taking a funicular trip — with a short commentary in English — to the base of the cross (restaurant and public WC, tel.
-918-905-611).
-Basic overnight lodging is available at the monastery behind the cross (tel.
-918-905-494, no English spoken).
+Six miles from El Escorial, high in the Sierra de Guadarrama Mountains, a 500-foot-tall granite cross marks an immense and powerful underground monument to the victims of Spain's 20th-century nightmare — the Spanish Civil War (1936–1939).

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi.
 I'm Rick Steves, back with more of the Best of Europe.
 This time we're in Madrid — palaces, paseo…and perhaps Europe's finest ham: jamón.
 Thanks for joining us.